 These values are examples.
 You can calculate this advice in your Betterment account to figure out how much you need to save each week or each month to hit your goal.

 For most of us, it’s more practical to invest incrementally, rather than depositing all of our savings at once.
 Automating this process makes it easier to save the right amount every month, budget effectively, and make sure your money has the maximal time to generate returns.

-Betterment SmartDeposit is an automated tool that puts your excess money to work.
+Betterment’s cash analysis tool helps you put your excess money to work.
 Put another way, it gives you the option to set parameters that directs excess money that exceeds your short-term budget from your checking account into Betterment to help ensure you’re maximizing your long-term cash return.
 Regular auto-deposits also provide an opportunity for practices like rebalancing and tax-loss harvesting that can help improve your returns and lower your tax bill, respectively.

 This type of investment strategy is a form of dollar-cost averaging, which is the practice of regularly investing a fixed amount regardless of what’s happening in the market.
 By investing on a set schedule, you avoid the impossible task of trying to time the market and lower your exposure to risk.

 3. Be realistic about the time horizon.

 Plan far in advance, being honest with yourself about how much you can save on an ongoing basis.
 A goal-based approach matches your time horizon to your asset allocation, which means your risk is adjusted based on how long you have to achieve your goal.